sudhakara-ambati/pdf-question-finder/README.md

 ## Usage

 1. **Prepare Your Past Papers:**
-   - Ensure your past papers are in PDF or DOCX format and placed in a directory.
+   - Ensure your past papers are in PDF format and placed in a directory.

 2. **Run the Script:**